-Proverbs 22:29 “Seest thou a man diligent in his business? he shall stand before kings; he shall not stand before mean men.”
+Proverbs 22:29 “Do you see a man skillful in his work?
+He will stand before kings; he will not stand before obscure men..”

 What does this consistency lead to?

 Proverbs 21:5 “The plans of the diligent lead surely to plenty, But those of everyone who is hasty, surely to poverty.”

 What do you anticipate for your walk with God?